Last updated: April 21, 2021

 What are the main channels you use to generate leads?

-One thing that has been very powerful has been word of mouth and recommendations.
+One lead generation strategy that has been very powerful has been word of mouth and recommendations.
 We had a lot of early adopters who became big fans of Supermetrics and would tell others about it.
 Due to the nature of the product, we support lots of different marketing platforms and data destinations, so there are a lot of ecosystems to tap into.
 In addition, we invest quite heavily in paid marketing and content marketing.

 We also have a great affiliate program, with a team working on building that up.
 We offer a 20% commission and 90-day cookie life, so if someone converts three months after clicking your link, you still get your commission.
 We have a relatively small marketing team all based in Helsinki, so we can’t do any localized marketing, but our affiliates are writing in their local languages, organizing local meetups, and running communities on Facebook.
 That has been very powerful.

 How do you set goals for sales and marketing?

 Goal setting is always something that’s challenging but, as a company, we have a very clear focus on maxiumum revenue as the ultimate goal.
 Of course, profitability is important as well, especially now in tough times—it’s good to have runway and a bit of buffer.
 But even though we’re highly profitable, for a high growth company, maximum revenue is the North Star.

 Getting to €5 million ARR through a marketing-driven self-serve funnel meant that revenue has always been the focal point for us in the marketing team.
 As a result, when the sales team built on top of that, it was very natural to talk about that number instead of leads or traffic to the website.
 Those are useful, but they’re not going to pay the bills at the end of the day.
 Then, for marketing, we also have trials as a secondary goal, since that is an indicator of how much revenue is going to come through.